backstage/backstage/docs/frontend-system/utility-apis/02-creating.md

 ## Adding configurability

-Here we will describe how to amend a utility API with the capability of being configured in app-config.
-You do this by giving a config schema to your API extension factory function.
+Here we will describe how to amend a utility API with the capability of having extension config, which is driven by [your app-config](../../conf/writing.md).
+You do this by giving an extension config schema to your API extension factory function.
 Let's make the required additions to our original work example API.

 ```tsx title="in @internal/plugin-example"
 /* highlight-add-next-line */